 Take a Photo Tour of the School in our gallery.
-Scroll down and you will find our interactive ‘aerial view’ map which, by clicking on the various icons, will allow you to find out more about areas of the school, until such time as we can welcome you on site.
+Scroll down and you will find our interactive ‘aerial view’ map which, by clicking on the various icons, will allow you to find out more about areas of the school.

-If you have questions or would like to discuss next steps or arrange a virtual meeting with our Headteacher, contact Jane or Mary at e: firstname.lastname@example.org – We are undertaking remote assessments for 2020 entry and our application processes for the Prep School and Senior School for September 2021 are underway.
+If you have questions or would like to discuss next steps or arrange a virtual meeting with our Headteacher, contact Jane or Mary at e: email@example.com – We offer remote assessments and can arrange socially distanced tours.

-Below is some Artwork undertaken as a virtual learning project this term by our Year 10 pupils entitled ‘Reflection’.
-We have included a photo of Anna working at home on her Textiles project.
+(Pictured below: Artwork undertaken as a virtual learning project by Year 10 pupils entitled ‘Reflection’).

 “We aim to create an environment in which girls can believe in their abilities and achieve more than they ever thought was possible.”